-Getting yourself into a new hobby is always exciting.
-If you are a beginner there is a lot to learn, a lot to see and there are tons of questions that may arise.
-Most popular question We ever heard from aquarium beginners is: “What kind of fish tank should be my first one?”
+Getting into a new hobby is exciting.
+If you are a beginner, there is a lot to learn and a lot to see, and there are tons of questions to ask.
+The most common question aquarium hobby starters have is what kind of fish tank should be their first one.

 Size of Aquarium

-If you get too large one it might take much too long to perform weekly maintenance as there will be larger surfaces to clean, and more water to change.
+If you get one that is too large, first, where are you gonna put it, and second, weekly maintenance will take a long time, as there will be larger surfaces to clean and more water to change.
 You might get frustrated by doing this job.

 Glass or Acrylic?

 The two main materials that fish tanks are made of are glass and acrylic.
 Acrylic tanks are popular because they are lightweight and can be found in many shapes.
 However, we recommend beginners go for glass.

 Weight should not be an issue, since aquariums are not intended to be carried around a lot.
 As for shape, unless you have a specific project in mind, it’s best to stick to regular old rectangular shapes.
 They are easier to clean, and their volume/surface ratio is optimal for environment maintenance.